JasonCC/jasoncc.github.io/gnu_gcc_glibc/gnu-ifunc.md

 important types are described below.

 - `DT_NEEDED` Array elements marked with this type represent the names of shared libraries required for external symbol resolution.
-THe names can either be the "SONAME" or the filesystem path, relative or absolute.
+The names can either be the "SONAME" or the filesystem path, relative or absolute.
 The value associated with this type is an offset into the file's string table.
   A list of values of this type can be obtained either by reading the section, with a command like `readelf -d`, or at execution time via setting the `LD_TRACE_LOADED_OBJECTS` environment variable.
-For convenience, `ldd` is a utility that will set the environment variable and execute the program.
+For convenience, `ldd` is an utility that will set the environment variable and execute the program.

 - `DT_SONAME` The shared object name of the file.
 The value associated with